The way financial advice is delivered continues to develop through shifting client expectations, regulatory changes, and advances in technology.

-The way financial advice is delivered continues to develop through shifting client expectations, regulatory changes, and advances in technology.
-This two-hour Special Interest Group, hosted by the FSC Professional Advice Committee, will explore how advice practices can adapt to meet these challenges while continuing to deliver high-quality outcomes for clients.
+This two-hour Special Interest Group, hosted by the FSC Professional Advice Committee, explored how advice practices can adapt to meet these challenges while continuing to deliver high-quality outcomes for clients.

-Attendees will gain practical perspectives on:
+Attendees gained practical perspectives on:

 Pierre leads a team of advisers who are united by a commitment to delivering service grounded in strong core values.
 He believes that advice should always be client-first, honest, and relationship-driven, ensuring people feel supported through every stage of life.